 logging — Kernun firewall logging facility

 All native applications of the Kernun firewall use a special interface to contact the syslog daemon, and a common format of messages.
-Several attributes of the logging interface can be set in each application configuration in the same way.
-For detailed description of the syntax, see the Section 5 application manual page or log(5).
+Several attributes of the logging interface can be set in each application configuration by the same means.
+Information about packet filter (PF) events are read from the pflog(4) and pfsync(4) pseudodevices by the pf-control daemon and logged in a similar way.
+The PF logging is configured also by the same means; moreover, you can precisely configure which events of PF will be logged by special log option of PF rules.
+For detailed description of the logging configuration syntax, see the Section 5 application manual page or log(5).

 Kernun log messages look like the following example: